Code-Institute-Submissions/jimis-cafe-and-music/assets/text.md

 ## Get your mojo workin'!

 Voted one of Birmingham's most vibrant music venues.
 We here at Jimi's proud to support acts that share our passion for blues music.
-Be part of our movement!
+Be part a of our movement!

 our live music